SeyedHamidreza/cognitive_robotics_manipulation/README.md

 1. Please use the following email addresses if you have questions or want to contribute to this project:
 	- :email: <hamidreza.kasaei@rug.nl>

-2. Follow us on our [website](www.ai.rug.nl/irl-lab) for updates and to get information about other works:
+2. check out IRL-Lab [website](www.ai.rug.nl/irl-lab) for more information about other projects.
-	- :satellite: www.ai.rug.nl/irl-lab

 ## TODO